oshied/directord/docs/drivers.md

 **Curve25519** is a more complicated method to setup as keys have to be generated and synchronized to all client and server nodes.
-While generating keys is simple with the `directord --driver zmq server --zmq-generate-keys` command, the **Curve25519** method is called out as more complex due to the requirement of file transfers. **Curve25519** will encrypt the traffic within the cluster making it suitable for deployments that extend beyond a single data center.
+While generating keys is simple with the `directord --driver zeromq server --zmq-generate-keys` command, the **Curve25519** method is called out as more complex due to the requirement of file transfers. **Curve25519** will encrypt the traffic within the cluster making it suitable for deployments that extend beyond a single data center.